Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Earning time and a half means that you’ll receive 50% more than your regular pay rate.

-If we go back to the previous $15 per hour example, your time and a half pay rate would come out to $22.50 per hour.
+If we go back to the previous $15 per hour example, your time-and-a-half pay rate would come out to $22.50 per hour.
 Remember, this is what you’ll earn before taxes are taken out.

 If you work overtime, you might have earned time and half pay before or be familiar with the concept.
-Any hours you work during the week over 40 are considered to be overtime and eligible for time and a half pay.
+Any hours you work during the week over 40 are considered to be overtime and eligible for time-and-a-half pay.

 Some states also use a daily rule for overtime pay.
-Once you hit eight hours of work, any hours beyond that for the day are considered overtime and are eligible for time and a half pay.
+In certain states, once you hit eight hours of work, any hours beyond that for the day are considered overtime and are eligible for time-and-a-half pay.

 What holidays are paid time and a half?